GautamAtGitHub/FootballWpfApp/README.md

 # Football Wpf App
 Football 2018 WPF application

-1. Approriate comments have been written in the code.
+1. Appropriate comments have been written in the code.
 2. Used `.dat` file for this application.
 3. File path is given in `app.config` file
 4. Proper exception handling is implemented.